bitnami/charts/bitnami/logstash/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 2.0.0

+This version drops support of including files in the `files/` folder, as it was working only under certain circumstances and the chart already provides alternative mechanisms like the `input` , `output` and `filter`, the `existingConfiguration` or the `extraDeploy` values.

 ### To 1.2.0